 There’s a lot of 12V fridge freezers on the market, and Evakool are one of the brands that have been around for long enough to build a decent reputation.

-We are onto our third Evakool Fridge (none have broken), and we paid for them all.
+We are onto our third Evakool Fridge or Freezer, and we paid for them all.
 This means our review is honest, and has no affiliation with Evakool.
-This is something we pride ourselves on, unlike a lot of other ‘travelling families’.
+This is something we pride ourselves on, unlike a lot of other travelling families and influencers.

 12V Fridge options